chris-hammersley/Neighborhood-Map/README.md

 Code neatly formatted & commented
 Comments effectively explain longer code procedures README file with all steps required to run app

-The Model part is your data.
-Typically this will come in the form of JSON loaded via AJAX.

-The View part is your HTML, with any element you want to populate or manipulate given a binding with a “data-bind” attribute.

-Finally the View Model is the JavaScript object instance which connects everything together.
-These are reusable functions, so you can have multiple instances of a View Model in one page, or nest a child model in a parent.